Ligandfas/RasD-Project/README.md

 Here how the application should look like on a Tablet

-You enter the raspberry pi IP and a message.
-The message shoud be "on" (feel free to hack the code to change it or delete it :p) or the led won't turn on.
+Enter the raspberry pi IP and a message.
+The message should be "on" (feel free to hack the code to change it or delete it :p) or the led won't turn on.

-Every push on the on/off button toggles the Led.
+Every push on the "on/off" button toggles the Led state.

 ![alt tag](https://cloud.githubusercontent.com/assets/18163788/14545133/08dd99d0-029d-11e6-8f0e-287487c05b15.JPG)

+Enjoy! :D